I went to Laos Read more [...]

 It was raining again on my last morning but Duyen and I drove the road to Heavens Rapids and continued on for a coupe of kilometres.
 The car dropped u sthere so we could walk back.
 There is some drier forest along here with some spectacularly tall trees and it is a good area for both Annamese Silvered Langurs (my target) and Black-shanked Doucs.
 After 15 minutes, when the rain had slowed to a drizzle I spotted some movement in a large bare tree and got a look at my first Annamese Silvered Langur.
 Twenty minutes later Duyen spotted another.

 As of 2017 the IUCN treat T. germaini as conspecific with T. margarita.
-However, there is s decent chance this species will be split, in which case the animals in Cat Tien may end up as Trachypithecus maragarita.
+However, the animals in Cat Tien are now Trachypithecus maragarita.

 I left the park at 11 a.m. to drive back to Ho Chi Minh and catch an evening flight to Pleiku.

 Le Quy Minh, Richard’s colleague, met me at Pleiku airport and we drove an hour or so to Kon Trum to spend the night.
 After breakfast we continued on for another two hours to the forest reserve above Mang Den.
 This is a relatively unexplored area that some new roads have recently opened up, and it is now recognised as one of Vietnam’s best birding sites.
 It is also one of the best places to look for Grey-shanked Douc Langurs.
 I wasn’t all that optimistic though: 1) Richard had never seen Grey-shanked Doucs in his life; 2) Minh – who as Richard said ‘knows Central Vietnam better than anyone‘ had only had a brief glimpse once; and 3) It was windy, misty and drizzling heavily.
 But if you don’t put your line in the water you won’t catch a fish ….